 J. Bradley Boericke

 J. Bradley Boericke is a partner of Pepper Hamilton LLP and a member of the Financial Services Practice Group in the Commercial Department, working from London and Philadelphia.
-He focuses his practice on complex financing transactions, including leveraged acquisition financing, securitization and other structured financing, and restructurings and DIP financing.
+He focuses his practice on complex financing transactions, including leveraged acquisition financing, securitization and other structured financing, and international trade finance.

 Examples of debt financing transactions on which Mr. Boericke has worked include the representation of: